 If you were seriously injured or your loved one was killed in a multi-vehicle car accident in Atlanta, Georgia, you will want to make sure that you have legal counsel who holds all negligent parties accountable.
 Balams Law Group fights for clients involved in accidents inside and outside the Perimeter, including communities in Gwinnett County, Clayton County, DeKalb County, Fulton County, and Cobb County.

-Emanuel Balams is an Atlanta personal injury attorney who is committed to getting justice for every person he represents.
-You can have him evaluate your case during a free initial consultation as soon as you call (404) 445-2005.
+ReShea Balams is an Atlanta personal injury attorney who is committed to getting justice for every person she represents.
+You can have her evaluate your case during a free initial consultation as soon as you call (404) 445-2005.